winter-berry/GraphicsProgramming-web/README.md

 # Graphics Programming
-These projects were completed during the course of my Computer Science degree.
+This are a few of my Computer Science degree projects.

 ## Asteroid Game
 <p float="left">